Places To Visit In Hampi, Karnataka

 King’s Balance, also known as Tulapurushandana is an unmissable Hampi sightseeing point.
 Five meters tall, the structure is carved from stone.
 On occasions like lunar and solar eclipses and Dussehra, it is believed that, the King was weighed against gold, jewels, and precious stones, which was then distributed to temple priests.
 Thus, the name – King’s Balance.

-Among the top Hampi attractions is Lotus Palace, also called as Chitragani Mahal and Kamal Maha.
+Among the top Hampi attractions are Lotus Palace, also called as Chitragani Mahal and Kamal Maha.
 It was built in Indo-Islamic architecture style for use of regal ladies.
 Another structural beauty that was meant especially for ladies of the royal household is Zenana Enclosure.
 Its serene grounds and manicured lawns make vacationers feel as if they are in an oasis amidst the scorched surroundings.

 Other historical attractions include Queen’s Bath, Bellary Fort, and Elephant Stables among many more.
 These hotspots are looked upon when a holidaymaker is looking forward to places to visit in Hampi in one day.

-Hippie Island Hampi is a must visit place.
+Hippie Island Hampi is a must-visit place.
 “Hippie” is the unofficial name given to the island of Virupapur Gadde (or Gaddi).
 It gets its “Island” status as it is surrounded by the Tungabhadra River on all sides.

 In a nutshell, a Hampi trip treats vacationers with amazing places to visit.
 Hampi India points of interest keep vacationers intrigued throughout their stay and tempts them for more visits.